 Notice how the lines have smoothed out?
 This is because the metrics have been further aggregated over time.
-When the data is fresh, the averages represent one minute spans of time; however, after a certain amount of time has passed we typically don’t need such high granularity.
-So, the one minute averages get rolled up into one hour averages: one data point per hour rather than sixty, which saves on storage but sacrifices some fidelity.
-With events, though, this is never true.
-Each individual event is stored until it’s deleted.
+When the data is fresh, this data represents one-minute spans of time; however, after a certain amount of time has passed we typically don’t need such high granularity.
+So, the minute averages get rolled up into hour averages: one data point per hour rather than sixty, which saves on storage but sacrifices some detail.

 Limitations on metrics